tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_find_open_source_project.md

 * You want to break into the field of API documentation.
 * You want to develop your API doc skills for a future job.
 * You have a new API to document at work and need information on how to do it.
-* You're a developer who needs to document your API.
+* You're a developer who needs to document an API.

-For the first two scenarios, you need to start thinking about API documentation samples in your portfolio.
+For the first two reasons, you need to start thinking about API documentation samples in your portfolio.
 Your portfolio is key to [getting a job in API documentation](jobapis.html).
-Without a portfolio with compelling API documentation samples, it will be extremely difficult to get a job in API documentation.
+Without a portfolio that contains compelling API documentation samples, it will be extremely difficult to get a job in API documentation.

 How will you generate API doc samples for your portfolio, without having a job developing API documentation?
 This is where the activities in this course become important.

-Rather than simply completing modules and tracking your progress toward the course's completion, I've included activities here that will actually help build up your portfolio with API documentation samples, helping you progress to the goal of either obtaining an API doc job or hitting a home run on an API doc project in your current role.
+Rather than simply completing modules and tracking your progress toward the course's completion, I've included activities here that will actually help build up your portfolio with API documentation samples, helping you progress to the goal of either obtaining an API documentation job or hitting a home run on an API doc project in your current role.

 ## Finding an open-source API project